Traditional Swiss chalet style mountain resort with stunning views of the Eiger Mountain

 Grindelwald resort guide - a general overview

 This is a charming resort situated under the majestic peaks of the Jungfrau, Eiger and Monch mountains which are famous for their dramatic scenery.
 Grindelwald is steeped in mountain history and oozes alpine charm and character.
-There is lots to do for the non skier and the nightlife is also pretty plentiful (although certainly there is no lager lout element here).
-There are over 200 kms of pisted skiing which is mainly suited to beginners and intermediates although there is enough challenging piste skiing and plenty of off piste to keep any expert happy for a week.
+There is lots to do for the non-skier and the nightlife is also pretty plentiful (although certainly there is no lager lout element here).
+There are over 200km of pisted skiing which is mainly suited to beginners and intermediates although there is enough challenging piste skiing and plenty of off piste to keep any expert happy for a week.
 Mountain restaurants as you might imagine are charming and the general pace of life much slower and more relaxing compared to the big French resorts.
-In short Grindelwald is something of an Alpine treat.
+In short Grindelwald is something of an alpine treat.

 1,035m - 2,970m

 - Resort layout

 - Resort value

 - Set beneath the North face of the Eiger the setting is amazing and the scennery beautiful